 So the Kiesel TL60 is their most Telecaster-like guitar.
 But the guitar is very very different from the Fender style of guitar building.
 This guitar has a neck through the body.
 So there is absolutely no possibility of taking this neck off of the guitar and replacing it.
 You should never have to do, or think of such a thing anyway, as the neck has a double-action truss rod.
 The neck runs all the way through to the backside of the guitar's body.
 What's the purpose of this construction technique?
 Sustain is the purpose.
 The neck through allows for superior sustain to bolt-on necks, and set necks.

 These are also two octave necks.
 So you have an additional two frets with which to work musical magic.
 Extended range guitars are not new at all, they are, however, increasingly popular.

 Tom Anderson is one of America's foremost boutique electric guitar builders.
-These are guitars which most consider superior to a mass manufacturers wares, and in this case we're talking about Fender.
+These are guitars that most consider superior to mass-manufactured wares, and in this case, we're talking about Fender.
 Tom Anderson is not alone in this type of venture, there are lots of competitors for his boutique guitar products too.

-Tom Anderson offers a couple basic templates you can order from.
+Tom Anderson offers a couple of basic templates you can order from.
 You select a template and then he'll build it the way you want it built.
-The two images above show you he does a Tele style guitar with body contours, a maple top, and body chambers; and then you see the classic and original slab style Tele.
+The two images above show you he does a Tele-style guitar with body contours, a maple top, and body chambers; and then you see the classic and original slab style Tele.